teiResa/teiResa/README.md

 2024-08-20 I crocheted the chicken today, and finally replaced the burnt out light socket in the kitchen.
 Tomorrow I will force myself to study all day.
 Tonight I will review my code and figure out a plan for tomorrow.

+2024-08-21 I reviewed my scrimba js study notes in the recap file.
+I felt confident in my memory, so now I will continue the course this afternoon.
+I will take a break and crochet or draw for now.

 -->